Liam van Gelderen: Groningen

 On 17 June 2022, Van Gelderen signed a four-year contract with Groningen.
 He made his debut for the club on 14 August, replacing Neraysho Kasanwirjo in the 92nd minute of a resounding 6–1 league loss to his former club, Ajax.
 On 25 February 2023, he scored his first goal for the Trots van het Noorden, contributing to a 3–0 home victory against Excelsior.
 At the end of the season, Groningen suffered relegation to the second-tier Eerste Divisie for the first time in 23 years, with Van Gelderen having scored once in 18 total appearances.

 RKC Waalwijk

 On 26 July 2024, van Gelderen joined RKC Waalwijk on a three-year contract.

 International career

 Born in the Netherlands, Van Gelderen is of Surinamese descent.
 He is a former youth international for the Netherlands.

 On 5 September 2024, van Gelderen made his debut for the Suriname national team in a 3–1 away win against Guyana.

+On 26 March 2026, he scored his first international goal for Suriname against Bolivia in the 2026 FIFA World Cup Inter-Confederation Play-off semifinal.